arpitr07/lanl-earthquake-prediction/README.md

 *time_to_failure* - the time (in seconds) until the next laboratory earthquake [float64]

 *seg_id* - the test segment ids for which predictions should be made (one prediction per segment)

+One can download the data-files from the competition page.
+Link to the [data-set](https://www.kaggle.com/c/LANL-Earthquake-Prediction/data)

+The file-size is greater than 250MB and hence, not uploade here.